 On a more cheerful note, the captain's suite was popular, and was booked by honeymoon couples who came here for that unique experience only Frontier could provide.
 Apparently, it was fifty-fifty whether couples from each Universe wanted to tie the knot on their side or the other side.
 It kept all the different preachers, priests, holy men and civil registrars on both sides busy enough.

 A flash of light and a puff of smoke alerted me to a wedding party clustered around the main entrance.
 They were taking photographs using traditional light-sensitive chemistry techniques, but the explosive flash was too poignant a reminder of Lintsa's last moments.
 Not wanting to spoil the mood of the newlyweds, I switched my route and entered through a side hatch.
 After walking a series of softly lit corridors to our door, I opened it to find Holly standing in my path.

 She slapped me hard and fast.
 I rolled with it, but only shed a little of the stinging blow.

 "If you ever do something so stupid again," she barked, "I'm leaving!"

 "You heard?"
 I said, with a sigh.

 She thrust a bulletin broadsheet from our local rag, The Frontier News, into my face.
 "Now everyone knows what a grade-A asshole my husband is!"

-That wasn't the headline, but I wasn't arguing; sometimes it's best to keep your shields up and weather the storm.
-The actual headline was; Sheriff Perax Chases Assassin to his Death in Dramatic Pursuit!
-There was even an artist's impression of the final moments, showing me skidding across the ground on my backside, with the runner already half-way into the Interface.
+That wasn't the headline, but I wasn't arguing; sometimes it was best to keep your shields up and weather the storm.
+The actual headline was: Sheriff Perax Chases Assassin to his Death in Dramatic Pursuit!
+There was even an artist's impression of the final moments, showing me skidding across the ground on my backside, with the runner already halfway into the Interface.

 "Promise you won't do that again, Attie?"